Prohibition in the United States: Development of the prohibition movement

 Prohibition was an important force in state and local politics from the 1840s to the 1930s.
 Numerous historical studies demonstrated that the political forces involved were ethnoreligious.
-Prohibition was supported by the dries, primarily pietistic Protestant denominations that included Methodists, Northern Baptists, Southern Baptists, New School Presbyterians, Disciples of Christ, Congregationalists, Quakers, and Scandinavian Lutherans, but also included the Catholic Total Abstinence Union of America and, to a certain extent, the Latter-day Saints.
+Prohibition was supported by the dries, primarily pietistic evangelical Protestant denominations that included Methodists, Northern Baptists, Southern Baptists, New School Presbyterians, Disciples of Christ, Congregationalists, Quakers, and Scandinavian Lutherans, but also included the Catholic Total Abstinence Union of America and, to a certain extent, the Mormons.
 These religious groups identified saloons as politically corrupt and drinking as a personal sin.
+Secular dry organizations were led by the powerful Anti-Saloon League and the Woman's Christian Temperance Union.

-Other active organizations included the Women's Church Federation, the Women's Temperance Crusade, and the Department of Scientific Temperance Instruction.
-They were opposed by the wets, primarily liturgical Protestants (Episcopalians and German Lutherans) and Catholics, who denounced the idea that the government should define morality.
+The Dry prohibition crusade was opposed by the wets, led by liturgical or ritualistic Protestants (Episcopalians and German Lutherans) and Catholics, who denounced the idea that the government should define morality.
 Even in the wet stronghold of New York City there was an active prohibition movement, led by Norwegian church groups and African-American labor activists who believed that prohibition would benefit workers, especially African Americans.
 Tea merchants and soda fountain manufacturers generally supported prohibition, believing a ban on alcohol would increase sales of their products.

 A particularly effective operator on the political front was Wayne Wheeler of the Anti-Saloon League, who made Prohibition a wedge issue and succeeded in getting many pro-prohibition candidates elected.
 Coming from Ohio, his deep resentment for alcohol started at a young age.
 He was injured on a farm by a worker who had been drunk.
 This event transformed Wheeler.
 Starting low in the ranks, he quickly moved up due to his deep-rooted hatred of alcohol.
 He later realized to further the movement he would need more public approval, and fast.
 This was the start of his policy called 'Wheelerism' where he used the media to make it seem like the general public was "in on" on a specific issue.
 Wheeler became known as the "dry boss" because of his influence and power.

 Governor James P. Goodrich signs the Indiana Prohibition Act, 1917.

 Prohibition represented a conflict between urban and rural values emerging in the United States.
 Given the mass influx of migrants to the urban centers of the United States, many individuals within the prohibition movement associated the crime and morally corrupt behavior of American cities with their large, immigrant populations.
 Saloons frequented by immigrants in these cities were often frequented by politicians who wanted to obtain the immigrants' votes in exchange for favors such as job offers, legal assistance, and food baskets.
 Thus, saloons were seen as a breeding ground for political corruption.